PCRE2Project/pcre2/doc/html/README.txt

   --with-parens-nest-limit=500

 .
-PCRE2 has a counter that can be set to limit the amount of computing resource it uses when matching a pattern with the Perl-compatible matching function.
+PCRE2 has a counter that can be set to limit the amount of computing resource it uses when matching a pattern.
 If the limit is exceeded during a match, the match fails.
 The default is ten million.
 You can change the default by setting, for example,

   --with-match-limit=500000

   on the "configure" command.
-This is just the default; individual calls to pcre2_match() can supply their own value.
+This is just the default; individual calls to pcre2_match() or pcre2_dfa_match() can supply their own value.
 There is more discussion in the pcre2api man page (search for pcre2_set_match_limit).

 .
 There is a separate counter that limits the depth of nested backtracking during a matching process, which indirectly limits the amount of heap memory